-This brings us to the matter of AR development.
+This brings us to the matter of augmented reality development.
 When you are planning an augmented reality app for entertainment, please make sure you have it developed professionally.

-Poor quality may kill not only the app but also your brand reputation, as in entertainment we do not agree to anything but the best.
+Poor quality may kill not only the AR app but also your brand reputation, as in entertainment we do not agree with anything but the best.